Authenticate Services Across Clusters

 microstax identity federate --service default --target stx-eu-west-cluster

-[!IMPORTANT] Short-Lived by Design: Federated tokens are short-lived.
-For long-running service-to-service (S2S) communication, we recommend using the MicroStax Identity Controller to automate rotation within your mesh.
+[!IMPORTANT] Short-lived by design.
+Federated tokens expire quickly.
+For long-running service-to-service traffic, use the MicroStax Identity Controller to handle rotation automatically inside your mesh.